-We use a pool of 3 and 4* hotels to maximise our availability for this tour, so regardless of the time of year we do our best to secure your dates of choice.
+We use a pool of 3 and 4* hotels and one 5* spa hotel to maximise our availability for this tour, so regardless of the time of year we do our best to secure your dates of choice.
 The accommodation often has a lovely local flair, with a chance to experience local life with an authentic flavour of your destination.

 - Breakfast included, half board available

 - Luggage transferred each day

 Please click on a departure date for price options at a glance - 2018 dates on sale*